An innovative range of frozen fruit promotes the importance of sustainability in Australia

 According to Bukovinsky, the production of frozen foods is not only sustainable in the production area.
 It explains that its products are packaged in recyclable and reusable packaging; The trays are made of polyethylene and can be recycled, but they are sturdy with a resealable lid that can be used for multiple uses before disposal.
 He explains that his frozen fruit has a significant premium over conventional products.

-"Our prices are lower than those of organic frozen fruit, so we are receiving a good reception from consumers in the retailers", it states.
-“One of the challenges we face is to inform consumers so that they understand the differences between conventional, organic and certified sustainable products.
-We have spent several years on social networks educating consumers about these differences, helping them understand why we have chosen to create a product in that way and the benefits for producers and farmers of working sustainably.
+«Our prices are lower than those of organic frozen fruit, so we are receiving a good reception from consumers in the retailers", it states. «One of the challenges we face is informing consumers so that they understand the differences between conventional products, ecological ones and those with sustainable certification.
+“We have been on social media for several years educating consumers about those differences, helping them understand why we have chosen to create a product that way and the benefits for producers and farmers of working sustainably.”

 The Rainforest Alliance is an international non-profit organization that operates in more than 70 countries and works with farmers on the front lines.
-Rainforest Alliance Certified ™ certification involves conducting periodic audits , of agricultural practices.
+Rainforest Alliance Certified ™ certification involves conducting periodic audits in situ of agricultural practices.
 Bukovinsky admits that they considered starting the sustainability certification path alone, but chose to partner with the global organization because of their objectivity and expertise in that field.

-“We've been sourcing fruit and vegetables from around the world for almost 20 years, traveling through developing countries, and we saw the need to do things differently,” Bukovinsky continues.
-“We've also watched the frozen food category evolve over the years, not just from a supply and pricing standpoint, but also from what happens on the farm.
+“We have been sourcing fruits and vegetables around the world for almost 20 years, traveling through developing countries, and we saw the need to do things differently,” Bukovinsky continues.
+“We have also watched the frozen food category evolve over the years, not only from a supply and pricing standpoint, but also what is happening on farms.
 We believe that things should be done sustainably at all levels of the supply chain.
-There are some certifiers that are in charge of this type of certification, but they do not have an impact on the consumer.
-Therefore, having your name and your certificate would not mean as much to a consumer as it does to multinational food companies.
-So out of the choices we had, the Rainforest Alliance seemed pretty prominent to us because they've been doing that for quite some time, working with coffee suppliers, etc., and their logo is recognized by consumers.”
+There are some certifiers that are responsible for this type of certification, but they have no impact on the consumer.
+Therefore, having your name and certificate would not mean as much to a consumer as it does to multinational food companies.
+So, of the options we had, Rainforest Alliance seemed quite outstanding to us because it has been doing this task for quite some time, working with coffee suppliers, etc., and its logo is recognized by consumers.

 Previous article